-Any employee of Martin Marietta or its subsidiaries or any nonemployee Director may receive an award under the 2016 Stock Plan.
-As of December 31, 2015, there are approximately 7,300 employees of Martin Marietta and its subsidiaries and 9 non-employee Directors who may be eligible to participate in the 2016 Stock Plan.
+Any exempt salaried employee of Martin Marietta or its subsidiaries or any non-employee Director may receive an award under the 2016 Stock Plan.
+Presently, there are approximately 200 individuals who may be eligible to participate in the 2016 Stock Plan.